elysahall/aws-cli/awscli/topics/s3-config.rst

 * Decreasing this value - On some environments, the default of 10 concurrent requests can overwhelm a system.
 This may cause connection timeouts or slow the responsiveness of the system.
-Lowering this value will make the S3 transfer commands less resource intensive.
+Lowering this value has the S3 transfer commands use fewer resources.
 The tradeoff is that S3 transfers may take longer to complete.
 Lowering this value may be necessary if using a tool such as ``trickle`` to limit bandwidth.
 * Increasing this value - In some scenarios, you may want the S3 transfers